angela-vale/my-digital-garden/src/site/notes/LLK/Long Live the King!.md

 *And yet, I shall not be here to see it, for I have been granted the honour of serving our King in the Afterlife.
 In mere days, I will take part in the ceremony.
 While I do not wish to die, what I dread most is telling our King that his sacrifice was for naught.*

-- *an excerpt from the journal of Sigrid Guthrundottir, Assistant to Court Wizard, Vilento*
+- *an excerpt from the journal of Sigrid Guthrunsdottir, Assistant to Court Wizard, Vilento*